Today, I’m really pleased to interview Spanish Artist Margharet Manzano.

 I live in Barcelona.
 I was born unrelentingly creative: normality doesn’t apply to my day to day life, every event is transformed into a creative act.
 No two days are the same, whatever I do.
 Experiencing, creating and believing in the importance of innovation is one of my personal hallmarks.

 At age 15 I attended the Creative Arts School (Escuela de Artes y Oficios) in Barcelona.
-As a child I was known for my abilities in sculpture and clay modelling, and I won a few awards, so I decided to commit myself to Art.
+As a child, I was known for my abilities in sculpture and clay modeling, and I won a few awards, so I decided to commit myself to Art.
 After that came my more formal training, the one your family always says “will earn you your living”, “these aren’t good times for art”, they said.

 Recently, I decided to make art for a living.
 It was at this time that I set up my studio in Barcelona.
 The Mediterranean shore and it’s wavy movements inspire my compositions.
 The ceiling is so high that ideas can fly and soar.
 This bit of space is magic, and it is splattered in all canvases.
 Inspiration vibrates in the air.